-The performance assessment comprises a consolidation of feedback received by each of the Directors in relation to the Board as a whole, each individual Committee and fellow Directors across areas of governance, effectiveness, leadership, diversity, performance and contribution.
-At the discretion of the Chairperson, individual meetings between the Chairperson and each Director may also be held to discuss individualised feedback and performance against key performance indicators as agreed at the previous assessment.
+The performance assessment process is considered and approved annually by the NRC and the Board and comprises a consolidation of feedback received by each of the Directors in relation to the Board as a whole, each individual Committee and fellow Directors across areas of governance, effectiveness, leadership, diversity, and performance.
+Individual meetings between the Chairperson and each Director are also held to discuss individualised feedback and performance against key performance indicators as agreed at the previous assessment.
 Following each evaluation, the Board considers how to improve its performance, agrees and sets the goals and objectives for the forthcoming year and, if necessary, amends relevant charters and policies.